dafny-lang/dafny/docs/OnlineTutorial/Lemmas.md

 ## Lemmas

-A `lemma` is really just a ghost method.
-The desired property stated by the lemma (more precisely, the conclusion of the lemma) is declared as the postcondition, just like you would for an ordinary method.
+A `lemma` is syntactially a ghost method: the desired property stated by the lemma (more precisely, the conclusion of the lemma) is declared as the postcondition, just like you would for an ordinary method.
 Unlike a method, a lemma is never allowed to change the state.
 Since a lemma is ghost, it doesn't need to be called at run time, so the compiler